“The Spirit, The Soul, & The Body” series: (post #1)

 Who knows the spirit of the sons of men, which goes upward, and the spirit of the animal, which goes down to the earth?
 (N.K.J.V.)

 Second, a person’s spirit goes back to God the Father as soon as it leaves the body.
 Look again at the verse I just referenced, Ecclesiastes 3:21.
 It says the spirit of man goes upward (to God) at death, while the spirit of an animal simply goes down to the earth, nothing more.
 Another relevant passage here is Ecclesiastes 12:1-8, which is the Bible’s best passage on the subject of growing old and dying.
-Verse 7 of the passage says:
+Verse 7 of that passage says:

 Then the dust will return to the earth as it was, and the spirit will return to God who gave it.
 (N.K.J.V.)